TayzaShwe/crypto_trading_bot_repo/README.md

 1) Trading bot that uses your real money to trade cryptocurrencies in Coinbase (__tb_cb_v1.py__)
 2) Trading bot that uses paper money or fake money to simulate the actual trading bot (__trading_bot_paper_money.py__)

+### Table of Contents ###
+1) Why I developed this trading bot
+2) How my trading bot works
+3) Results
+4) How to use the first version of bot (uses actual money)
+5) How to use the second version of bot (uses fake money)
+6) Technologies involved

+## WHY I DEVELOPED THIS TRADING BOT ##

+When I started off trading cryptocurrencies as a beginner, I noticed that I missed out on important price movements when I was away from the trading screen, especially while I was asleep.
+To combat this, I developed this trading bot to imitate my behvavior as if I were looking at the trading screen at all times.

 ## HOW MY TRADING BOT WORKS ##

 My trading bot's algorithm is simple.
 It first sends a __market buy order__ and sets a __sell price__ below the price at which the cryptocurrency was bought.
 The __sell price__ is determined by the __gap__ which is a predetermined input by the user.
 If the cryptocurrency's price rises and the difference between the price and the __sell price__ is more than the __gap__, the __sell price__ will be updated to a higher price.
 If the cryptocurrency's price drops, the __sell price__ doesn't move.
 If the __sell price__ is hit, a __market sell order__ is sent and a __buy price__ is set to the former __sell price__.
 If cryptocurrency's price drops, the __buy price__ will maintain a difference of the __gap__ similar to how the __sell price__ changes.
 If the price moves up again, the __buy price__ doesn't move.
 If the __buy price__ is hit, a __market buy order__ is sent and the sell price is set to the __buy price__.
 The bot, in essence, is supposed to try to __"buy low, sell high."__